The 3 Best Stretches for Volleyball

 - The muscles of the lower leg; the calf muscles- gastrocnemius and soleus, and the anterior tibialis muscle in the shin area.

-- The muscles of the shoulder; the deltoids.
+- The muscles of the shoulder; the rotator cuff complex and the deltoids.

 - The muscles of the forearm and upper arm; the wrist flexors and extensors, the biceps, and the triceps.